TRS Retirees and Benefit Recipients

-My TRS, the online member portal, provides secure access to information about your monthly benefit.
-In My TRS, you can view or download tax forms, update your tax withholding, check on working retiree earnings, and more!
-(Looking for your most recent 1099-R tax form?
-It is available in My TRS starting in April each year.)
+My TRS provides secure online access to information about your monthly benefit.
+Once logged in, you can view or download tax forms, see your current mailing address and tax withholding status, download change forms, check on working retiree earnings, and more!

 Retiree and Benefit Recipient, defined

-While a retiree is a benefit recipient, the term "retiree" has a specific meaning.
-A TRS member who applies for a retirement allowance does not actually become a retiree (i.e., does not attain retired member status) until he or she:
+A TRS member who applies for a retirement allowance does not actually become a retiree (i.e., does not attain retired member status) until the member:

 - has terminated all employment with all TRS employers, and

 - has received at least one monthly benefit payment.

-To be eligible for a retirement benefit, a TRS member must meet the requirements above and must have a bona fide separation from service.
-A member who has not reached age 60 (normal retirement age) and has a pre-arranged agreement to return to work for the pre-retirement employer has not terminated employment and is not eligible to receive a retirement benefit.
+A TRS member is not considered a retiree if there has been no bona fide separation from service.
+If a member who has not reached normal retirement age (60) has a pre-arranged agreement to return to work for their pre-retirement employer, that member has not terminated employment and is not eligible to receive a retirement benefit.

-A person who is not a retiree may receive a monthly TRS benefit due to their relationship with a retiree.
-For example, a benefit recipient may be the joint annuitant or surviving beneficiary of a deceased retiree, or may be an "alternate payee" entitled to a share of a retiree's benefit pursuant to a Family Law Order.
+Some individuals receive monthly TRS benefits due to their relationship with a TRS member or retiree.
+Such an individual may be the joint annuitant or surviving beneficiary of a deceased member, or may be an "alternate payee" who is entitled to a share of a retiree's benefit pursuant to a Family Law Order.

 Deduction of Employer Insurance Premiums